tambo-ai/mcp-template/README.md

 </TamboProvider>
 ```

-In this example, MCP servers are stored in browser localStorage and loaded when the application starts.

-You could have these servers be stored in a database or fetched from an API.
+MCP servers in this example are stored in browser localStorage and loaded on application start.
+Alternatively, you can store them in a database or fetch them from an API.

 For more detailed documentation, visit [Tambo's official docs](https://tambo.co/docs).